-Acute cerebellar ataxia is sudden, uncoordinated muscle movement due to disease or injury to the cerebellum in the brain.
+Acute cerebellar ataxia is sudden, uncoordinated muscle movement due to disease or injury to the cerebellum.
+This is the area in the brain that controls muscle movement.

-Acute cerebellar ataxia in children, especially younger than age 3, may occur several weeks after an illness caused by a virus.
+Acute cerebellar ataxia in children, particularly younger than age 3, may occur several weeks after an illness caused by a virus.

 Other causes of acute cerebellar ataxia include:

 Ataxia may affect movement of the middle part of the body from the neck to the hip area (the trunk) or the arms and legs (limbs).

 When the person is sitting, the body may move side-to-side, back-to-front, or both.
 Then the body quickly moves back to an upright position.

 When a person with ataxia of the arms reaches for an object, the hand may sway back and forth.

 Common symptoms of ataxia include:

 The health care provider will ask if the person has recently been sick and will try to rule out any other causes of the problem.
 Brain and nervous system examination will be done to identify the areas of the nervous system that are most affected.